Changissnz/selfinterest/README.md

 influential.
 The young mathematician Evariste Galois, of potential unmet to expand on his already pioneering mathematics, lost his life in a physical duel (1832), a fate that demonstrates that merit in one human activity is not a default cause for merit in a distinct activity.
+The downside of merit is that human beings must somehow design judgment of it, in ways that coincide with satisfaction of self-interest.
+The case of Oda Nobunaga is what occurs when the merit of political status can no longer be found by civil consensus.
+Oda Nobunaga launched a campaign, in the 1560's, to unify all of Japan, this being possible only by violent confrontation with lords from other regions of the islands, each believing that they rightfully have the merit to continue rule without having to be subservient to Nobunaga.

+## More on philosophies of self-interest #56